amitbadlani/amitbadlani.github.io/README.md

 # amitbadlani.github.io
-This is the personal website of Amit Badlani.
+This is the design studio of Amit Badlani.